dhbw-ka-tinf22b5-dinder/Dinder-SRS/UCRS/registration.md

 ![Sequence Diagram](https://github.com/dhbw-ka-tinf22b5-dinder/Dinder-SRS/blob/main/Diagramme/Sequenzdiagramme/registrationPage.png)

-Request From Page:
+Enter user data:

+- The user enters their user details on the registration page.

+checks if passwords comply with requirements:

+- The web app server checks the password if it meets our password requirements.

+check for duplicate account:

-- The page is requested by the user and the server sends the web page to the user.
+- The web app server sends query to the database to check for duplicate accounts.

-Fill out Form, Submit Form:

-- The user fills in the input fields to create an ad and confirms his input.
-This is then sent to the server.

-Save Advertisement Data:
+send confirmation / send error message:

+- If there is no duplicate account, the database will send a confirmation; if there is, it will send an error message.

+makes new database entry:

-- After validation of the input by the server, the information is sent to the database, and after success the database sends a confirmation to the server.
+- the web app server sends a SQL command to the database to add a new user to the database

-Advertisement Added:
+send and display confirmation:

-- The web server sends the confirmation/error message to the user.
+- the database sends a confirmation to the web app server which sends it to the user

-View Advertisement:

-- After successful creation, the user can view his created activities through server-user communication view
+display error message and clear password:

+- If the password doesn't meet the requirements, the server displays an error message to the user and clears the password fields in the frontend.